hawkfish/textform/docs/transforms/splits/index.rst

 Splitting
 =========

-These transforms split a column into multiple columns.
+These transforms split a field into multiple fields.

 .. toctree::
    :maxdepth: 1